Ahmadk-g/Codeinsitute-PP1/README.md

 - __Form section__

-  - The 'Order' form contains two fieldsets: one for customer details and the other for the desired product.
+  - The 'Order' form is divided into two fieldsets: one for customer details and the other for the desired product.
-  - The user needs to fill a text input with the URL of the file and choose the colors and material.
+  - The user is required to input the file URL into a text field and select the preferred colors and material.

   ![Order form section](https://github.com/Ahmadk-g/Codeinsitute-PP1/blob/main/assets/images/form-section.png)